-All items appear in the system accompanied by data like supplier, expiration date and technical parameters.
-Afterwards, staff can add other data, such as minimum and maximum amounts of the same-type items required, last use date, price and more.
+All items appear in the system accompanied by data like supplier, expiration date, and technical parameters.
+Afterward, staff can add other data, such as minimum and maximum amounts of the same-type items required, last use date, price, and more.

 Some clinics use smart boxes equipped with scanners that read tags on items.
 To make things easier for them, we developed the RFID module.
 An employee grabs a newly delivered item, opens the box using their badge, and an indicator lights up in the system’s interface, showing the box is open.

 Once the item is inside the box, the box scans it, and an entry for the item is created.
 The person closes the box and validates the items.
 The box rescans them, and, finally, they are in the system, marked as “completed”.

 When building this feature, we didn’t have a smart box to play with.
 How did we solve the problem?
 We just put together a digital smart box simulator, which worked out fantastically.

 Overall, there is an enormous variety of options for managing the entries: users can filter them by parameters, customize the table, batch-edit up to 1000 entries (e.g. change the supplier), merge duplicates, upload images, track and backup changes, and more.
 Furthermore, item entries are synchronized with suppliers’ catalogs for easy ordering.

 Multiple users can chat, create tasks, assign those to each other and track them.
 As an additional perk, users can change their color theme.